Jagdsh/conference-manager/README.md

 Conference Track Management

-An application quiz put together in 6 hours during hurricane sandy.
+A quick application quiz.
 It does a simple sort for conference scheduling.